top of page

 “The windshield, Axel!”

-In the school parking lot, I swing the front of my board up, riding the air like I would a wave.
-I twist my hoverboard so it sweeps across the dormant car’s windshield in a wide arc.
+In the school parking lot, I swing the front of my hoverboard up, riding the air like I would a wave.
+I twist my board so it sweeps across the parked car’s windshield in a wide arc.

 Grinning at the glint in Dylan’s eye, I twist the board around in time to catch a nervous edge in Eli's smile.
-Despite his agitation, he raises a fist in support, the faces of our other friends blurring too much to distinguish behind him.
+Despite Eli’s agitation, he raises a fist in support, the faces of our friends behind them blurring too much to distinguish.

-After the world adopted self-driving taxis, our school started renting parking lots to charge taxis and fund school sports.
+After the world adopted self-driving taxis, our school started renting parking lots to charge taxi batteries and fund school sports.
 And what better thing to do with quantum-locked cars on a magnetized parking lot than to hoverboard over them?

-But the windshield doesn’t self-repair—probably shouldn’t expect it to, but everything went so smoothly before.
+But the windshield doesn’t self-repair—probably shouldn’t expect it to, but everything had always gone so smoothly before.

 I stare, gathering my wits as I return my board to hovering at ground level, though my heart plummets somewhere beneath my toes.